East Lions Community Centre

 Associated Architects : a+LiNK

-East Lions Park, located in the northeast quarter of London, Ontario, is the site of the future East London Community Centre, now under construction.
-While the park initially contained only the basic elements of an athletics program—a football pitch, baseball diamonds, tennis courts, splash pool, and basic amenities shed—the East London Community Centre will provide both indoor and outdoor programs, anchoring the revitalization of the park and promoting new recreational and cultural opportunities to a rapidly changing neighbourhood.
+East Lions Park, located in the northeast quarter of London, Ontario, is the site of the future East Community Centre, now under construction.
+While the park initially contained only the basic elements of an athletics program—a football pitch, baseball diamonds, tennis courts, splash pool, and basic amenities shed—the East Lions Community Centre will provide both indoor and outdoor programs, anchoring the revitalization of the park and promoting new recreational and cultural opportunities to a rapidly changing neighbourhood.

 Under MJMA’s plan, the transformed park will retain its tennis courts and soccer pitch but add a basketball court and copious parking—this in addition to the new 42,200-square-foot structure of the Centre itself.
 Occupying an L-shaped footprint, the two-storey Centre will face the interior of the park with a stately translucent façade; a generous entrance courtyard on the park-facing side is sheltered by three sheer walls, including a curtain wall that visually connects it to the lobby inside.
 Following phase 2, this courtyard will connect to pedestrian paths that run throughout the park.